Owen Miller: Milwaukee Brewers

 On December 14, 2022, Miller was traded to the Milwaukee Brewers in exchange for a player to be named later and an unspecified amount of cash.
 He played in 90 games for Milwaukee in 2023, hitting .261/.303/.371 with 5 home runs, 27 RBI, and 13 stolen bases.

 Miller was optioned to the Triple–A Nashville Sounds to begin the 2024 season.
 Following an injury to Christian Yelich, Miller was called up for the first time that season on April 16, 2024.
 In 14 games for Milwaukee, he went 5–for–27 (.185) with three RBI.
 On July 1, Miller was designated for assignment by the Brewers.
 He cleared waivers and was sent outright to Nashville on July 5.

 Colorado Rockies

 On November 2, 2024, the Brewers traded Miller to the Colorado Rockies in exchange for cash considerations.
 He was assigned to the Triple-A Albuquerque Isotopes to begin the 2025 season.
 On April 25, 2025, the Rockies selected Miller's contract, adding him to their active roster.
 In nine appearances for Colorado, he went 2-for-14 (.143) with one RBI, one stolen base, and two walks.
 Miller was designated for assignment by the Rockies on May 16.
 He cleared waivers and elected free agency on May 20.
 Miller re-signed with the Rockies on a minor league contract on May 28.
-He elected free agency on November 6.
+He elected free agency following the season on November 6.

+Chicago Cubs

+On February 3, 2026, Miller signed a minor league contract with the Chicago Cubs.
+He made 96 appearances for the Triple–A Iowa Cubs, batting .296/.350/.457 with seven home runs, 57 RBI, and 10 stolen bases.
+On August 17, Chicago selected Miller's contract, adding him to their active roster.
+He made one appearance for the team as a pinch runner for Tyrone Taylor in a 7–5 victory over the Chicago White Sox that day.
+Miller was designated for assignment by the Cubs on August 21; he cleared waivers and was sent outright to Triple–A Iowa on August 24.